brettdh/libcmm/android_readme.txt

 Addendum: the scout service seems to be dying occasionally.  it definitely dies if it sees no output from an 'ip route/rule' command, but i'm not sure yet when that happens.
 Regardless, it should handle that gracefully.

+10/9/2010
+Check that; the exception in the scout seems to be when it parses the cellular IP after the cellular network gets a disconnect intent (happens right before it gets a connect intent; I'm not sure why that happens, but I need to handle it).